greyes1996/greyes1996.github.io/_posts/2020-09-12-My-first-poster.md

 * The results are *hypothetical* (due to COVID, the conference typically happens in the Spring, but they moved it to the Fall *and* allowed students to discuss proposals of ideas in the event it disrupted data collection.
 Mine was but also delayed as I finalize this IRB application)
 * Allowing only 3-minutes to present this poster was absolutely *criminal* (it was so hard...)

 Below is an image of the poster I submitted along with a transcript of my talk!
-(You can find a file of it [HERE]({{ site.url }}/assets/AcademicFestivalPoster.pdf) for a closer look or copy, and a video of the actual presentation will come once they release it but until then please accept this photo my partner took of me when I was recording it).
+(You can find a file of it [HERE]({{ site.url }}/assets/AcademicFestivalPoster.pdf) for a closer look or copy, and a video of the actual presentation will come once they release it but until then please accept a photo my partner took of me when I was recording it towards the end of this post).

 {: .center}
 ![AFPoster]({{ site.url }}/assets/AcademicFestivalPoster.png)